 Foods to Add to Your Diet

 We LOVE Hemp Hearts!
 They have a nutty flavor and crunch that are a great addition to cereals, smoothies, salads and oatmeal.
 They are high in fiber, Gamma-Linolenic Acid, Omega-3’s and protein.
 They truly are a healthy powerhouse.

 Much like Hemp Hearts, Chia Seeds are high in fiber, Calcium, Manganese, Magnesium, protein and antioxidants.
 They can easily be snuck into smoothies, sprinkled on salads, oatmeal and other foods.
 If you’re not a fan of the texture they blend up completely in smoothies, if you have a really nice blender like a Vitamix or Blendtech.

 More and more studies are coming to the same conclusion that true health begins and ends in your gut.

 One of the best ways to keep your help got healthy is by eating fermented foods.
 Fermented foods contain probiotics, healthy enzymes, B vitamins and Omega-3’s.

 Some great fermented foods can include sauerkraut, Kombucha, rejuvalac and Kimchi.

 What are some of your healthy go-to foods?
-Share your thoughts below!
+We’d love to hear, share your thoughts below!